avanzosc/mrp-addons/mrp_usability/README.rst

 * The buttons that are in the tree view of the work order, put them also in the form view.
 * Link from Production to Work Orders.
+* In manufacturing order form new tab "Move Lines", and new field "Finished Move lines".

 Bug Tracker
 ===========